Pistanthrophobia: How to Overcome Trust Issues

 Strategies that May Help You Overcome Pistanthrophobia

-- Explore the Source of Your Fear: Take the time to reflect on the experiences or events that may have contributed to your fear of trust.
+- Take the time to reflect on the experiences or events that may have contributed to your fear of trust.
 Understand that these experiences do not define your future relationships nor your ability to trust.

-- Practice Open Communication: Healthy communication is integral to building trust in relationships.
+- Healthy communication is integral to building trust in relationships.
 Express your fears and concerns to your partner, friends, or family members who have demonstrated understanding and support.
-Opening up about your pistanthrophobia can help them understand your perspective and provide reassurance as you navigate through this journey together.
+Opening up about your trust issues can help them understand your perspective and provide reassurance as you navigate through this journey together.

-There are simple actions we can all take to help maintain our own peace and resilience.
-Two basic suggestions:
+There are simple actions you can take to help maintain peace and resilience:

 - Cultivate healthy mantras and repeat them to yourself often.
 “I am worthy of healthy relationships”.
 I have friends who I can count on.”
 “I’m a good person and I deserve love and affection.”

 - Create a routine that minimizes disruptions to your day.
-Settling into a routine of healthy activities, regular sleep habits, and a consistent waking type can all help support you as you work to overcome your fears.
+Settling into a routine of healthy activities, regular sleep habits, and a consistent waking time can help support you as you work to overcome your fears.

-- Surrounding yourself with supportive and caring people is essential as you work through any challenge.
+- Surrounding yourself with supportive and caring people is essential.
 Building a support system can be especially difficult for those who experience pistanthrophobia, for obvious reasons.
-Do the best you can to cultivate a network of friends, family, or a support group who can provide empathy, understanding, and encouragement throughout your healing process.
-Connecting with others who prioritize trust and healthy relationships can have a profound impact on your own journey.
+Do the best you can to cultivate a network of friends, family, or a support group who can provide empathy, understanding, and encouragement.

 When You’re Ready for Next Steps